+- A When VLANs are present, the settings file will not be accepted - B Portshield interfaces prior to SonicOS 5.x is not supported.

+C - Configuration information from extra interfaces will be removed.
+NAT policies/Firewall access rules and other interface-dependent configuration will also be removed

-- A When VLANs are present, the settings file will not be accepted - B Portshield interfaces prior to $\texttt{SonicOS}\,5.x\,is$ not supported. - $C-Configuration\ information\ from\ extra\ interfaces\ will\ be\ removed.\ NAT\ policies/Firewall\ access\ rules\ and\ other\ interface-dependent\ configuration\ will\ also\ be\ removed$ - D When importing from non-SonicOS5.x devices, the X2 interface will be configured in the DMZ zone. - E VLANs created as sub-interfaces of the fiber interfaces will be renamed.
+- D When importing from non-SonicOS5.x devices, the X2 interface will be configured in the DMZ zone. - E VLANs created as sub-interfaces of the fiber interfaces will be renamed.

+Supported

+Unsupported.
+While importing the settings file may be successful, firewall limitations may result in the removal of items such as DHCP scopes, VPN settings, etc.